 By Jennifer Agiesta and Ariel Edwards-Levy, CNN

-The CNN Poll was conducted by SSRS from October 4-9 among a random national sample of 1,255 adults drawn from a probability-based panel, including 428 Republican and Republican-leaning independent voters.
-Surveys were either conducted online or by telephone with a live interviewer.
-Results among the full sample have a margin of sampling error of plus or minus 3.4 points; it is 5.7 points for results among Republican and Republican-leaning voters.
+The new CNN Poll was conducted by SSRS August 3 through September 7 among a random national sample of 2,119 adults initially reached by mail.
+Interviews were either conducted online or by telephone with a live interviewer.
+Results for the full sample have a margin of sampling error of plus or minus 2.8 percentage points.